The Climate Crisis

 & HUnger

 Droughts.
 Floods.
 Wildfires.
-More than 80% of the world’s hungriest people live in disaster-prone countries.
+Communities who contribute the least to the climate crisis are bearing the brunt of its impacts.
 We need your help to send them lifesaving food and support.

 The Greatest Challenge of Our Time